ILAE Logo

 Interictal

-Occipital spike or spike-and-wave is seen in the interictal EEG of the majority of patients with this syndrome, but may only occur in the sleep EEG.
-Centrotemporal, frontal or generalized spike-and-wave may co-exist (seen in 20% of cases).
+Occipital sharp- or spike-wave is seen in the interictal EEG of the majority of patients with this syndrome, but may only occur in the sleep EEG.
+Centrotemporal, frontal or generalized spike-wave may co-exist (seen in 20% of cases).

 Activation

 Fixation-off sensitivity (facilitation of epileptiform discharges with elimination of central vision) is seen in 20-90% of patients.
-Giant somatosensory spikes may occur.
-EEG abnormality is enhanced by sleep deprivation and by sleep.
+EEG abnormality is enhanced by sleep deprivation, in drowsiness and in sleep.
 It is debated whether a response to intermittent photic stimulation can be seen in this syndrome or is exclusionary.

 Ictal

-At ictal onset, there is a reduction in the usual background occipital spike or spike-and-wave with the sudden appearance of occipital faster rhythms with spikes of low amplitude.
-There may be slower spike-and-wave during oculo-clonic seizures or ictal blindness.
+At ictal onset, there is a reduction in the usual background occipital sharp- or spike-wave with appearance of occipital faster rhythms with spikes of low amplitude.
+There may be slower spike-wave during oculo-clonic seizures or ictal blindness.

 Feedback | Home | Contact Us | Privacy | Terms & Conditions of Use | Log In For Videos